pGrr/notes/Basics.md

 ## v-for

-* When using v-for it is recommended to give each rendered element its own unique key, and thus helping vue to diffs the list in order to reuse and reorder existing elements

 ```html
 <!-- Loops over the elements variable (create multiple li) -->
 <ul>
     <li v-for="element in elements" :key="element.id"> {{ element.name }} </li>
 </ul>

 <!-- We can also use the index of the current element -->
 <ul>
     <li v-for="(element, index) in elements" :key="index">